Our Top Picks

 Best Overall: Ankace Mouse Trap

-For the best overall mousetrap, it is hard to beat the easy set-up and no-mess design of the Meida Mouse Trap.
+For the best overall mousetrap, it is hard to beat the easy set-up and no-mess design of the Ankace Mouse Trap.

-This reusable trap is well-made and it quickly and efficiently eliminates household rodents.
+This Amazon Best Seller is a reusable trap that is made of durable plastic rather than wood like many traditional traps.
+It quickly and efficiently eliminates household rodents.
 Though a few users noted that the trap is smaller than it appears in pictures, it doesn’t seem to impact its effectiveness.
 The trap has a spring-loaded mechanism that is triggered by a mouse placing weight on the pressure plate when retrieving bait from the trap.
-Unlike regular snap traps,... however, the entire top of this trap bears down on a mouse — rather than just a slim metal bar.
+Unlike regular snap traps, however, the entire top of this trap bears down on a mouse — rather than just a slim metal bar.

-It generally seems to suffocate within a matter of 15 or 20 seconds, and doesn’t result in any blood.
+The trap is easy to clean too—just use water.
 Users of this mouse trap rave about its effectiveness, quick action, and longevity — giving the Meida Mouse Trap a top spot on our list.

 The Snap-E Mouse Trap is an evolved version of the classic-style trap that is our pick for best snap mouse trap.

 The all-plastic and steel construction of the unit resists the odors and stains that could otherwise plague wooden snap mouse traps.
 It’s designed to be re-used and many people comment on the easy disposal of mice once they’re caught.
 Users comment on the lack of blood or mess from captured mice, thanks to the yellow bumper covering the snap wire of the trap.